 Scientists believe that their heads may have evolved down in size because of the type of habitat they frequent.
 Their native range includes tiny nooks and crannies where the small prey they favor can easily escape.
 Tiger rattlesnakes’ smaller head makes getting into those small spaces much more easily than rattlesnakes with a traditionally large head.

 Venom: How Dangerous Are They?

 Of all the rattlesnake venoms, this species may be the worst for people.
 It’s a nasty mix of neuro- and mycotoxins that cause paralysis and tissue damage.
 Some sources say that tiger rattlesnake venom is the most toxic, and others say it’s the Mojave rattlesnake that has that dubious honor.
-Whichever snake takes the trophy doesn’t matter in the end because they’re both highly venomous, and if you are bitten, you must seek medical help.
+However, whichever snake takes the trophy doesn’t matter.
+In the end, they’re both highly venomous and if you are bitten, you must seek medical help.

 The question about which one is more dangerous possibly comes down to their venom yield.
 The tiger rattlesnake has a much lower venom yield than most rattlesnakes and can’t inject as much.
 Additionally, bites from this species are exceedingly rare, so there’s a lot we don’t know.

 Tiger rattlesnakes are non-monogamous, which means that they often have more than one partner within a single breeding season.
 Not much else is understood about their mating habits.
 Mating can last anywhere from minutes to days and can occur multiple times over a few days.
 Females of the species reproduce biennially, while males have a seasonal reproductive cycle, where sperm is stored during winter.
 Breeding occurs between May and August during the monsoon season.
 Like most rattlesnakes, tiger rattlesnakes produce embryos inside eggs.
 On average, they produce five young per clutch.